Free Electives in B3

 - Pick up your ‘Proof of Payment Tuition Fee’ from the Student Affairs Office (located at Berchmanianum, Houtlaan) so that you will not have to pay any tuition fees when you register at the other university.

-- Once you have passed the elective course: go to the student administration of the host university and request certified proof of your examination results.
+- Once you have passed the elective course: go to the student administration and request certified proof of your examination results.

 - Hand your certified proof over to our Student Information Point (STIP) so that it can be registered in OSIRIS.